 Institutional arrangements

-The Project Manager shall report to the PCU Director and shall interact with all PCU specialists, DDWSWD, MWRAPI, and with regional and district authorities engaged in the Project implementation.
+The Project Manager shall report to the PCU Director and to the DDWSWD Director as necessary.
+The Project Manager conducts day-to-day supervision and assigns tasks to the project staff, provides quality control and performance management.
+He/she shall interact with all PCU staff, and coordinate with DDWSWD, Financiers, Ministry of Finance and with regional and district/local authorities engaged in the Project implementation.

 Resources